The Hoplite Phalanx: A Catalyst for Change in Ancient Greece

 The Mechanics of the Hoplite Phalanx

-The hoplite typically wore a bronze helmet (usually of the Corinthian style), a linen or bronze cuirass (the thorax), and greaves to protect the lower legs.
+The hoplite typically wore a bronze helmet (often of the Corinthian style), a linen or bronze cuirass (the thorax), and greaves to protect the lower legs.
 He carried a large, round, convex shield called the aspis (or hoplon), approximately 90 cm in diameter and weighing about 7–8 kg.
 The shield was held by a central armband (porpax) and a handgrip (antilabe) at the rim, which made it heavy and unwieldy but highly effective in a tight formation.
 His primary weapon was a long thrusting spear (the dory), 2–2.5 meters in length, tipped with an iron blade and equipped with a bronze butt-spike (sauroter) used to finish fallen opponents or as a secondary weapon.
 A short sword (xiphos) completed the panoply.
+The total weight of a full panoply could reach 30 kg, making stamina and conditioning vital (World History Encyclopedia).

 Socioeconomic Transformation Through Military Service